To The Lighthouse—A Wild Walk to Cape Wrath

 Kinlochbervie to Cape Wrath via Sandwood Bay

-In my love for wild places, it was inevitable that I would end up at Cape Wrath–the most northerly point of the British mainland.
+In my love for wild places, it was inevitable that I would go to Cape Wrath, the most northerly point of the British mainland.

 I first visited Cape Wrath Lighthouse by taking the boat and minibus from the car park at Keoldale.
 It's how most people get to Cape Wrath and it makes for a fine day out.